JakeWharton/mkvdts2ac3/README.md

                           original matroska file.
 This overrides '-n' and '-d' arguments.
-         -f, --force      Force processing when AC3 track is detected -k, --keep-dts   Keep external DTS track (implies '-n').
+         -f, --force      Force processing when AC3 track is detected -i, --initial    New AC3 track will be first in the file.
+         -k, --keep-dts   Keep external DTS track (implies '-n').
+         -m, --nocolor    Do not use colors (monotone).
+         --md5            Perform MD5 comparison when copying across drives.
-         -m, --nocolor    Do not use colors (monotone) -n, --no-dts     Do not retain the DTS track.
+         -n, --no-dts     Do not retain the DTS track.
+         --new            Do not copy over original.
+Create new adjacent file.
          -o MODE          Pass a custom audio output mode to libdca.
          -p PRIORITY      Modify niceness of executed commands.
          -t TRACKID,